 It's not just chopping it and thinking it's going to match somewhere always just because.
 When purchasing wallpaper, always check for the repeat information, not all wallpapers have the same repeat rate.
 When wallpapering a half wall the repeat rate of a design can either be perfect for your space or generate a lot of remnant.
 Never get a panel and cut it 2 or 3 times expecting it to match perfectly and magically without calculating the repeat.
 This can sound silly, but it's a regular customer service issue.

 We can keep going for hours.
 I guess we have enough material to make a full 8 episodes docu-series on Netflix!
 Anything you can imagine or not we have been through.

 My personal opinion: if you are going to jump into something better do it with open eyes.
 This full article might seem a bit intimidating but reality will hit anyways, we rather give you all the tools to make an informed decision.
 Either way you are not alone and if you have a problem we are here to help!

-The best advice we can give all time is to get samples and test them, they are affordable so you can test them.
+The best advice we can give all time is to get samples and test them, they are affordable!